bingeli1212/nitrile-preview/doc/DOC-diagram.md

     multiws {answer,answercolor:orange} "2.1 1.4" (0,0)

-# The "longdivws" operation
+# The longdivws-operation

-The "longdivws" operation allows one to show the complete workflow
+The longdivws-operation allows one to show the complete workflow
 of a long division between two integers, with quotient and remainders.
 In the following example a long division workflow is to be shown starting at the coordinate (2,1).